JamesWithLeo/react-chat-app/README.md

 ## To do

-Add conversation function
+Add conversation function ✅
+-call
+-voice message
+-media

-Improve Searching/Querying
+Improve Searching/Querying 🅿️
+-pagination/infinite fetching

 ## What I used